 Yes.
-The fund considers and monitors principal adverse impacts (PAIs) by aggregating PAI indicators in use by the funds in the portfolio.
+The fund also considers and monitors principal adverse impacts (PAIs) by aggregating a range of PAI indicators at the level of issues, issuers or funds in the portfolio.
 The PAIs in scope remains at the full discretion of the fund and may change over time.
-Information the fund's exposure to PAIs is available in the SICAV's annual report.
+Information about the fund's exposure to PAIs is available in the SICAV's annual report.